 How we can help

 We’re here to help anyone affected by crime, not only those who experience it directly, but also their friends, family and any other people involved.
 It doesn’t matter when the crime took place – you can get our support at any time, and for however long you need us.
+Find out the ways in which you can get help.

 We provide free and confidential support 24 hours a day, seven days a week, 365 days a year for people affected by crime and traumatic events – regardless of whether you have reported the crime to the police.